 In 2014-15, I took a break from my PhD studies to complete the first ever Fulbright-Clinton Public Policy Fellowship to East Timor.
 I spent that year working on various projects for the Ministry of Education, especially cooperative projects with the National Commission for UNESCO where I discovered my unlikely love for Monitoring and Evaluation (NGO-speak for “collecting and organizing data”).

 I relocated in early 2017 to Canberra, Australia, where I completed my PhD on Attitudes toward Tetun Dili, a Language of East Timor.
 The time I spent in Canberra was the most restorative of my life.
 Three years passed in a flash of days full of bushwalks, creating, and learning and late nights of music, laughter, and friends.
 I couldn’t have asked for a better place and better people to help me transition into my early academic career.
 The Australian National University, the University of Sydney, and the University of Melbourne were all kind enough to employ me for various odd jobs, as well as Oxfam Australia.

-Recently, I moved to Essen, Germany with my partner, James Grama, where we are co-investigators in a longitudinal language acquisition project (see Fig. 1 below).
-Like Canberra, Essen has a specific charm that shows itself only to those who are willing to seek it out.
-I am now happily working as a part-time member of Isabella Buchstaller’s Sociolinguistic Lab at the Universitat Duisburg-Essen, where I hope to contribute for many years to come.
+Moments before COVID-19 halted the world, I moved to Essen, Germany with my partner, James Grama, where we are adjusting to our new roles as co-investigators in a longitudinal language acquisition project (see Fig. 1 below).
+Like Canberra, Essen has a specific charm.
+I am now happily working part-time as a member of Isabelle Buchstaller’s Sociolinguistic Lab at the Universität Duisburg-Essen, where I hope to contribute for many years to come.

 Fig. 1 Language Acquisition Project Participant